Christian broadcasters claim year of advancement amid pandemic

 After 16 months of video-conferencing meetings, members of the National Religious Broadcasters will gather in person in this Dallas suburb to hear from former Secretary of State Mike Pompeo; actor Dennis Quaid, who is starring in a faith-focused movie about Ronald Reagan; “Duck Dynasty” star Phil Robertson; and Dallas Jenkins, creator of “The Chosen,” a hit streaming series about the life of Jesus.

-The broadcasters also will survey an industry that faces potentially crippling music royalty fees and threats of social media deplatforming for airing messages out-of-step with an increasingly woke culture.
+The broadcasters also will survey an industry that faces potentially crushing music royalty fees and threats of social media deplatforming for airing messages out-of-step with an increasingly woke culture.

 The workhorses of Christian media are the thousands of radio stations that direct a Gospel message to commuters and people at home — a category that expanded during the 16 months of a pandemic-induced lockdown.